Jumio/mobile-sdk-ios/docs/integration_faq.md

 In case an Authentication fail is returned, we recommend to allow the user between 3-5 Authentication attempts to prove their identity, before you lock the user from performing the action.
 This approach makes the most sense, as you don't want to lock out possible valid users who might not have completed the face capture task successfully for a legitimate reason.
 Don't worry about offering a potential fraudster more attempts to gain access to your system - our bullet proof liveness check does not allow them to get a successful result.

 ## Language Localization
 Our SDK supports localization for different languages and cultures.
-All label texts and button titles can be changed and localized using the `Localizable-<YOUR_PRODUCT>.strings` file.
+All label texts and button titles can be changed and localized using the `Localizable-Jumio.strings` file.
 Just adapt the values to your required language, add it to your app or framework project and mark it as Localizable.

 This way, when upgrading our SDK to a newer version your localization file won't be overwritten.
 Make sure, that the content of this localization file is up to date after an SDK update.
 If you're having issues with Localization, please refer to our [Known Issues](known_issues.md#language-localization-issues)